 DIRECTOR OF SALES AND MARKETING – Katie Lenerville

-Katie Lenerville joins the Wild staff for the 2016-17 season as the Director of Sales and Marketing after spending three seasons with the Rapid City Rush (CHL) in South Dakota.
-She’s excited about transitioning into junior hockey, and being in Washington places her close to family.
+Katie Lenerville joined the Wild staff for the 2016-17 season as the Director of Sales and Marketing after spending three seasons with the Rapid City Rush (CHL) in South Dakota.
+She’s enjoyed the transition into junior hockey, and being in Washington places her close to family.
 Her energy, experience, and attention to detail make her a valuable addition to the Wenatchee Wild organization.

 SENIOR ACCOUNT EXECUTIVE – Laura Corbett

-Laura Corbett is in her first season with the Wenatchee Wild as a Senior Account Executive.
+Laura Corbett begins her second season with the Wenatchee Wild as a Senior Account Executive for the 2017-18 season.
 She graduated from South Dakota State University in 2015 with a bachelor’s degree in Broadcast Journalism.
 Shortly after graduation Laura worked for the Rapid City Rush hockey team.
-She is excited about exploring Washington and seeing all it has to offer!
+She is excited about continuing to explore Washington and seeing all it has to offer!

 DIRECTOR OF MEDIA RELATIONS / ACCOUNT EXECUTIVE